Creating Enjoyable Earthquakes

 Networks of infrastructural relevance are invisible for two reasons: they are too big to be seen, and most of the time they just work - they have to, because they’re too big to fail.
 They’re only ever glaringly visible when they have been disrupted the wrong way.
 There’s many, many ways for infrastructure of systemwide relevance to be disrupted catastrophically.
 There is a workaround however.

 We know the disruptions are coming. „Big data“ and „the internet of things“ already seem to be behind us, but only because the buzz has abated for the time being.
 Truth is, we haven’t even scratched the surface of this.
 Quantum computing might be needed to manage it all - implemented in earnest, it could turn out to be the mother of all disruptions.
 I’m sure there’s a host of things we don’t even have the slightest idea about yet.
 The technological challenges will be absolutely enormous.
 But the real work of integration begins when the tech works.
 Because then, you have to deal with people - their fears and expectations, their brilliance and shortcomings, their plans and intentions.
 After the experts have fought to make their infrastructural creations elegantly invisible, the only way to make them tangible for their users is to demonstrate their usability.
 Which means: all that stuff humming along in the background has to be good for something the users really, genuinely, deeply care about.
-Sure, they can be
+Sure, they can be made to use it all, but if they don’t enjoy it, the whole construct will never live up to its full potential.
+What a giant waste that would be.

 In other words, the real, the positive disruption disguises as integration and evolution here, and it will take an unprecedented amount of thought about design, language and culture to make this kind of integration work.
-How will
+How will you invite people to the future?

 © Marcus Hammerschmitt, 2014